 The Kwikset Obsidian is a beautiful smart lock that's equally capable as part of a smart home system.
-The lock's keyless design is one of the most secure in our comparison, it's also delightful to use.
+The lock's keyless design is one of the most secure in our comparison of the best smart locks, it's also delightful to use.
 The high price, short warranty and limited controls outside a smart home system aren't quite as impressive but aren't a major distraction.

 In our tests, we evaluated the Amazon Key Edition of the Kwikset Obsidian and Amazon Cloud Cam, both of which use ZigBee, a common smart home platform.
 This lets you use the Amazon Key app to control the lock remotely, set codes and gives you an inside view of your front door to see guests and deliveries.
-If you want to buy the Amazon Key Edition with the camera, there's a bundled package of the camera and lock available for $279.
 There's also a Z-Wave version of the lock available.

 At the time of writing this review, you can get the Kwikset Obsidian for around $229, which makes it one of the more expensive smart locks we've tested.
 This is much higher than the industry average of $175 as well as the August Smart Lock, our pick for best value.
 In addition to the expense, this lock requires a smart hub to add smartphone controls, the defining characteristic of a smart lock.